B. T. Gunn: Insane Championship Wrestling (20072023)

 The following night, Gunn defeated Kenny Williams, to win his first ICW Zero-G Championship, becoming the first ever ICW Triple Crown Champion in the process.
 Gunn then challenged ICW World Heavyweight Champion Joe Coffey to a Title vs Title match at Fear & Loathing X, at The SSE Hydro.
 Gunn would go on to defeat Joe, winning the ICW World Heavyweight Championship for the first time since 2012, and the third time overall, becoming the first ever Undisputed ICW World Champion.
 After successfully defending the title against Bram & James Storm, Gunn's rivalry with Mikey Whiplash was re-ignited, with Whiplash claiming that Gunn had forgotten who he truly is, and demanding to face 'The Oddity' one more time.
 On 3 April 2018, Gunn was forced to vacate the ICW Zero-G Championship due to a double pinfall between Jody Fleisch and Mark Coffey, and interference from Whiplash.
 On 29 April 2018, at ICW BarraMania 4, 'The Oddity' returned to face Whiplash in the first ever ICW World Heavyweight Championship Death Match.
 Gunn would go on to lose the title, after 2018 Square Go winner Stevie Boy cashed in his contract mid-match, turning the contest into a Three Way, and pinned Whiplash, who had been driven through a pane of glass.

 Having lost both titles without being pinned, Gunn looked to climb back up the ladder.
 After facing and defeating Walter at night 1 of Shug's Hoose Party 5, Gunn's protege Kez Evans attacked him, claiming that Gunn had done nothing except hold him back.
 Kez would go on to defeat Gunn the following night.
 After briefly reforming the New Age Kliq to challenge the Kings Of Catch, Renfrew left the company, changing Gunn's direction and focus.
 After accepting an offer from Wolfgang & The Purge to join Bad Company, Gunn & Wolfgang teamed with Noam Dar to face British Strong Style at Fear & Loathing XI, with Gunn scoring the pin over Trent Seven for the win.

 Gunn & The Purge would then become embroiled in a feud with ICW owner Mark Dallas and his heel faction, with Dallas stating that Bad Company are not would the ICW needs in its current climate.
-After defeating Joe Hendry, Kez Evans & Leyton Buzzard in a 6-man tag team match, Gunn & The Purge were the first team announced for the inaugural 'King Of Hawners' tournament.
+After defeating Joe Hendry, Kez Evans & Leyton Buzzard in a 6-man tag team match, Gunn & The Purge were the first team announced for the inaugural 'King Of Hawners' tournament, which they went on to win.

+Gunn had a long term feud with Kez Evans which spanned events like ICW I Ain't Yer Pal, Dickface!, ICW Shug's Hoose Party 5 and ICW Barred II.
+Having faced one another for the World and Zero-G Championships, they formed an alliance in 2023 to challenge for the Tag Team Championships.